edinburgh-napier/set09121/labs/lab9/lab9_2_dectree.md

 `trueNode` :   the branch followed on a "true" decision.
 `falseNode` :   the branch followed on a "false" decision.

 As such, we can actually define `makeDecision` for a binary decision point -- we just get the correct branch and call `makeDecision` on it.
-So we can implement `makeDecision` and provide a new method: `getBranch`.
+So we can implement `makeDecision` we provide a new method: `getBranch`.
 This new method will be the one we use to define specific decisions as needed.
-The code is below.
+The code is below:

 ```cpp
 //cmp_decision_tree.h